john-itcsolutions/cheirrs/README.md

 By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

 8.
 But could there be other uses for further dimensionality?
+Or is that already obvious to the cognescenti?

 9.
-In the same way as rules have been established to fix financial modeling used by Banks to ensure fairness to customers, why not apply a similar approach to the financial models used by Pharmaceutical Companies to determine world pricing.
+In the same way as rules have been established to fix financial modeling used by Banks to ensure fairness to customers (over the centuries), why not apply a similar approach to the global financial models used by Pharmaceutical Companies to determine world pricing.
 Some of us believe profits are killing and disabling people who would otherwise have a chance in this world.
 Just ask about Type 1 Diabetes in the so-called third world.

 __________________________________________________________________